Let’s get started on this Dance Central VR Review.

 - 1 What is Dance Central VR?

-- 5 Can you workout with Dance Central VR?
+- 9 Can you work out with Dance Central VR?
 Is Dance Central VR a Fitness Game?

 What is Dance Central VR?

-Dance Central VR is a fully immersive Dance Rhythm VR game.
-Dance Central VR transports you to the world of a nightclub, introduces you to some characters, and gets you dancing!
+Dance Central VR is a fully immersive dance rhythm VR game.
+Dance Central VR transports you to the world of a nightclub, introduces you to some characters, and gets you dancing with real dance moves!

 Dance Central VR is developed by Harmonix Music Systems, who like I had mentioned, have made Dance Central games for over 11 years.
 They have also made many other music games you likely know.. like Guitar Hero and Rock Band.